arunsahani88/carrentalmvp/README.md

 <img width="1291" height="692" alt="image" src="https://github.com/user-attachments/assets/27163c02-baf3-41b6-9b56-98a3e49e29bd" />

 ## To explore and see other feature
- - On car availablity page, change the date filter and see different price based on season.
+ - On car availablity page, change the date filter and see different price of car based on season.
  - If you want to rent a car click on the button 'Rent a car', it will navaigate to the http://localhost:5173/book
  - Then fill the details, after submitting your request will be saved and you will navigate back to car availablity page.